Can India's privatization push revive its economy? | DW | 02.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Moves to privatize India's public services are being met with strong opposition.
-However, proponents of the plan say privatization can streamline services and boost the economy.
+However, proponents of the plans say privatization can streamline services and boost the economy.

 The Indian government's deal to sell its flagship Air India was touted by supporters as a landmark move in a drive to privatize the debt-laden airline, and other public services.